 THE SITE

-Kensal Gasworks is bound by the Grand Union Canal to the north and the Great Western Main Line railway to the south.
+The Kensal Gasworks is bound by the bound by the Grand Union Canal to the north and the Great Western Main Line railway to the south.
 Beyond the Grand Union Canal lies Kensal Green Cemetery.
-There is currently no access to the Cemetery from the site or canal path.
+The land to the east and south of the site is also part of the KCOA and is owned by Ballymore.
+Beyond this is the Sainsbury’s Superstore and petrol station.
+All of this area is proposed to be redeveloped.

 The land to the west is owned by Cadent, a gas operator.
 This land is used for operational gas equipment which needs to be retained into the future.